public-awesome/launchpad/contracts/vending-factory/README.md

-# Minter Factory
+# Vending Minter Factory

-A contract that maintains all Launchpad governance parameters, including those for each minter.
+A contract that maintains all vending machine minter governance parameters.

 It's responsible for creating new minters with the latest governance parameters.

-It also maintains verified and blocked lists for minters.
+It also maintains verified and blocked lists for vending minters.

 ```rs
 pub struct Minter {